-For a current and much more sceptical assessment, the Heritage England website is the place to go.
+For a current and more sceptical assessment, the Heritage England website is the place to go.
 The HE entry mentions yet another theory, that the cross was created in the later medieval period period, but concludes:

 None of these theories, however, adequately explain the absence of any mention of the figure prior to 1742.
 If prehistoric in origin, then it is curiously omitted from a Saxon charter dated AD 903 which makes a clear reference to the hill itself.
 Similarly there are no records of the cross from the medieval or early post-medieval period.
 Perhaps, as has been suggested, the cross was created during the Puritan interregnum of the mid 17th century by local people under the direction of a local cleric as a substitute for other social activities then abolished.

-Leaving aside the historical dead-ends, what can actually be seen cut Into the chalk of Whiteleaf Hill is a cross on a triangular base, 400 feet wide at its base and 200 feet high, best appreciated from a distance.
+Leaving aside the historical dead-ends, what can actually be seen cut into the chalk of Whiteleaf Hill is a cross on a triangular base, 400 feet wide at its base and 200 feet high, best appreciated from a distance.
 That triangle strikes me as an odd, incongruous thing and makes me wonder if the Bords weren’t right to conjecture that the cross was inscribed over an earlier figure.